Isiah Kiner-Falefa Player Props: Yankees vs. White Sox

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa is hitting .222 with four doubles, a triple, three home runs and seven walks.
+- Kiner-Falefa is batting .223 with five doubles, a triple, three home runs and seven walks.

-- Kiner-Falefa has had an RBI in eight games this year (19.5%), including four multi-RBI outings (9.8%).
+- In nine games this season (21.4%), Kiner-Falefa has picked up an RBI, and in four of those games (9.5%) he had more than one.
 He has also driven home three or more of his team's runs in one contest.

-- He has scored in nine games this season (22.0%), including multiple runs in three games.
+- In nine of 42 games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.